Bailey Farm, Lyme, NH

 A “National Bicentennial Farm,” as it was chopped out of virgin woodland in 1780, now has a thriving maple sugaring business with 2,500 taps for New Hampshire graded syrup beginning in March.
-During the summer their crops include a pick your own raspberry patch and blueberries and vegetables at the stand.
-Fall is pumpkin and apple season and in December there are wreaths made from their own brush and trees grown on the farm.
-Also, other local products available.
+During the summer, their crops include a pick your own raspberry patch, blueberries, and vegetables at the stand.
+Fall is pumpkin and apple season, and in December they have wreaths made from their own brush and trees grown on the farm.
+Other local products are also available for sale.

 Fuller’s Sugarhouse, Lancaster, NH